Privacy policy

 About This Privacy Policy

-This privacy policy is designed to inform you and help you understand how we collect and use your personal data in the following circumstances:
+Our privacy policy is designed to inform you and help you understand how we collect and use your personal data when you:

-We keep our privacy policy under regular review and reserve the right to amend or modify this privacy policy at any time, including in response to changes in applicable data protection and privacy legislation.
+We will keep this privacy policy under regular review and reserve the right to amend or modify our privacy policy at any time, including in response to changes in applicable data protection and privacy legislation.
+The most up to date version will be available on our website.

-Whilst this policy includes all information that Clue Software collects, not all information will be relevant to all circumstances.
-Specific scenarios are detailed within the ‘What the information is used for’ section of this policy.
+While this policy applies to all personal information that Clue Software collects, not all information will be relevant to all circumstances.
+Specific scenarios are described in the ‘What the information is used for and why we have it’ section of this policy.

-Clue Computing Co.
-Ltd, Clue House, Central Trading Estate, Petherton Road, Hengrove, Bristol, BS14 9BZ.
+Clue Computing Company Limited, Clue House, Central Trading Estate, Petherton Road, Hengrove, Bristol, BS14 9BZ.

 Email: DPO@cluesoftware.com